-Belong to a cooperative Belonging to a cooperative society is one of the factors influencing or determining whether a fish farmer will diversify or not.
+Belonging to a cooperative society is one of the factors influencing or determining whether a fish farmer will diversify or not.
 The coefficient of belonging to a cooperative society is significant at p≥0.01 and negative.
 This shows that the like hood of not diversifying for fish farmers that belong to a cooperative society is low.
 Cooperative society helps farmers with loan, savings and information, this might be reason many fish farmers will embrace change and diversify their livelihood.
 The influence of cooperative society can also be seen in the quest to belong or not be left out on what others are doing.
 Amos (2012) in his findings concluded that farmers that belong to cooperative society embrace change easily and do more in terms of productivity.
 The more a fish farmer gets along with a cooperative society the more his likelihood to diversify.
 Monthly income The monthly income is found significant at p≥0.05 and positive.
 The fisherfolks likelihood of diversification increase with high income.
 This suggest that artisanal fisherfolks with high income does not really have interest in diversification since their income is enough, and if they want to diversify it might not be as those with low income.
 The likelihood of diversification increases with high income of artisanal fish farmers.
 According to Anyanwu et al. (2009) who reported that an average fisherman along River Niger in Onitsha, Nigeria made a gross profit margin of about N96000 per month in a year.
 In addition, Tietze et al. (2000) and AER (2003) in their studies of selected coastal Asian and African countries noted that the savings rate and the amounts saved were generally higher in fishing villages than in neighboring farming villages.
 The authors further reported that in most of the countries studied, households in farming villages were as indebted as or more indebted than households in fishing villages.
 These reports are contrary to the popular belief that fisher folks are among the poorest of the rural population in coastal areas of the world.
 This implies that many fish farmers with high income might stick to the business and not diversify as those with low income.
 Fish farmer with high income will definitely have more workers and fishing gear, more management work to do which might affect them or gave them lesser time to explore other sources of income.
 Level of education Years of education of the fisherfolks were negative and significant at p≥0.05 .
 This implies that as the years of education of the fisherfolks in the study area increase the likelihood of diversifying their livelihood increases.
 Education is an important factor influencing the extent of livelihood diversification.
 This result is consistent with the results from other studies on diversification behavior in Africa (Awudu and CroleRees, 2001; Winters et al., 2009; Oluwatayo, 2009; Idowu et al., 2011), where education was found to be a key determinant of the diversification of income-generating activities.
 Education enhanced the potential of the respondents and made them grab available opportunities with little or no stress.

 Table 3.
 Factors Determining Diversification among the Artisanal Fishermen

 3.4.
-Impact of diversification strategy adopted on the fisherfolks welfare
+Impact of diversification strategy adopted on the fisherfolk welfare